 -

-largest family with some 12,000 species.
+largest family, with some 12,000 species.

 Besides their similar morphology,

-graminoids share the
+graminoids share a

 widespread occurrence and